-The Q46 electronics is equipped designed to allow the user to take manual control of the PID output.
+The Q45 PID output function allows the user to take manual control of the PID control signal.
 This is often useful when starting up a control loop, or in the event that you wish to bump the system manually to measure system response time.